dzenbot/DZNEmptyDataSet/README.md

 }
 ```

-### Sample project
+## Sample project

+#### Applications
-Take a look into the sample projects.
-There is a very complete project replicating popular application's empty datasets with the exact content and appearance, such as Airbnb, Dropbox, Facebook, Foursquare, and many others.
+This sample project replicates several popular application's empty datasets (~20) with their exact content and appearance, such as Airbnb, Dropbox, Facebook, Foursquare, and many others.
+Use this project for understanding how easy and flexible it is to customise the appearance of your empty datasets.

+#### Countries
+This other sample project shows a list of the countries worlwide.
+By searching, it autocompletes and when no content is matched, a simple empty dataset is shown.
+Use this project for understanding better the interaction between the UITableViewDataSource and the DZNTableDataSetSource protocols.

-### Collaboration
+## Collaboration
-Feel free to collaborate with this project!
+I tried to build an easy to use API, while beign flexible enough for multiple variations, but I'm sure there is way of improving and adding more feature, so feel free to collaborate with ideas, issues and/or pull requests.

 ## License
 (The MIT License)